Medium (website): Memberships

 Medium offers users subscriptions to become a member for a $5 monthly or $50 yearly fee.
 With a Medium membership, access to "exclusive content, audio narrations of popular stories, and an improved bookmark section" is enabled.

 Partner Program

 The Medium Partner Program is Medium's compensation program for its writers.
 Partner Program writers are paid based on how deeply Medium members read their work.
 As members read longer, writers earn more.
 Medium distributes a portion of each member's subscription fee to the writers they read most each month.

+Starting from May 1, 2024, Medium banned AI-generated content from enacting paywalls and receiving payouts via Partner Program.

 Tag system

 Posts on Medium are sorted by topic rather than by writer, unlike most blogging platforms, including Williams' earlier Blogger.
 The platform uses a system of "claps" (formerly "recommendations"), similar to "likes" on Facebook, to upvote the best articles and stories, called the Tag system, and divides the stories into different categories to let the audiences choose.

 Publications

 "Publications" on Medium are shared spaces with a homepage on Medium's website that carry articles and blog posts, like a newspaper or magazine.
 The articles published or saved on it can be assigned editors, and can be saved as drafts.